dangduomg/learning-web/product-preview-card-component-main/README.md

 - Mobile-first workflow
 - Media queries
+- How to deal with image overflowing over curved borders (`overflow: hidden`)

 ### Continued development

 - Add dark mode
-- Add animations for button
+- Add animations for button in hover and active states

 ## Author